albinhallden/shape-number/README.md

 `0[s]0[d]00`

-- `s` - defines how each third integer character should be separated.
-This can be zero or many characters.
+- `s` - defines how each third character within the integer part should be separated.
+This can be nothing or many characters.

 - `d` - defines separation characters between the integer and decimal value.
-This can be zero or many characters.
+This can be nothing or many characters.

-- `00` - defines the amout of decimals.
-The amount of zeroes in the end defines the number.
+- `00` - the amount of zeroes in the end defines the amount of decimals.

-  - `0[..]0[d]` - yields zero decimals
+  - `0[s]0[d]` - yields zero decimals

-  - `0[..]0[d]0` - yields 1 decimal
+  - `0[s]0[d]0` - yields 1 decimal

-  - `0[..]0[d]00000` - yields 5 decimals
+  - `0[s]0[d]00000` - yields 5 decimals